A/B Split Testing

 Black Hat SEO

-Unethical process of improving Page Rank – through buying links, automated content, hidden text/links, keywordstuffing, duplicate content and more.
-Using these tactics/techniques can get you banned from Google.
+Unethical process of improving Page Rank – through buying links, automated content, hidden text/links, keyword stuffing, duplicate content and more.
+Using these tactics/techniques can get will have a negative impact on your Google SEO.
 Short term gains, long term pains!

 The percentage of people that arrive on your website who navigate away after only viewing the page they arrive on.